KDAY

 KDAY (93.5 FM, "93.5 KDAY") is a radio station that is licensed to Redondo Beach, California and serves the Greater Los Angeles area.
 The station is owned by Meruelo Media and airs a classic hip hop format.
 The station's studios are located in Burbank and its transmitter is in Baldwin Hills.
 KDAY also extends its signal coverage into the Inland Empire by adding a full power simulcast, KDEY-FM in Ontario, California to fill in all of the overlapping and gaping issues and problems in its eastern coverage area.

+KDAY's HD Radio format is R&B.